-Coffee Filter Butterflies – Flit Away!
+Coffee Filter Butterflies

-Coffee filter papers – you need 4 circles for each butterfly
+- Coffee filter papers – you need 4 circles for each butterfly

-Washable felt pens
+- Washable felt pens

-Pipette/spray bottle/large paintbrush
+- Pipette/spray bottle/large paintbrush

-Step 2: Decorate the circles
+Step 1: Decorate the circles

 You need four coffee filter circles for your butterfly.

-Don’t worry if the designs look a bit rough at this stage as they will soon be transformed completely.
+Don’t worry if the designs look rough or messy at this stage.
+They will soon be transformed completely.

-Step 3: Drip water all over them!
+Step 2: Drip water all over them!

 Now for the really magical bit.

-Place the coffee filter circles on a baking tray (take care not to move the undecorated bottom layers) and drop water all over the surface.
+Place the coffee filter circles on a baking tray.
+Take care not to move the undecorated bottom layers.
+And drop water all over the surface.